 U of T Mississauga's programs in Classical Civilization (CLA) include courses in: (i) Greek and Roman history, (ii) Greek and Latin literature (in translation), (iii) mythology and religion, (iv) the Greek and Latin contribution to modern English scientific and technical terminology.
 Courses of type (i) may be counted for credit towards History programs.
-Courses in Latin language (LAT) are offered at U of T Mississauga by the Department of Language Studies (see Language Courses section of this calendar).
-Greek (GRK) language courses are currently offered only on the St. George Campus.
+Courses in Latin language (LAT) and Greek (GRK) are offered at U of T Mississauga by the Department of Language Studies (see Language Courses section of this calendar).